jkravets1/equities/README.md

 The following is a start to finish example of how one might plot the financial statements of the first five companies in the universe.

-To perform this experiment, run the following:

-    from equities import test
-    test()

-Here is the code that this function executes:
+Here's how we'd implement that:

     import pandas as pd
-    from equities import Universe, Company
+    from equities import Universe
     import matplotlib.pyplot as plt

     u = Universe()